 - Check Underneath the Car.
 Is there any evidence of mud or vegetation?

 Be vigilant.
 If you're in an area that's been damaged by a natural disaster, be wary of opportunistic predators looking to take advantage of the situation.
-A recent report by The Washington Post warns of scammers making robocalls to tell people that their premiums are past due and that they must send money immediately or their flood insurance will be cancelled.
+A report by The Washington Post warns of scammers making robocalls to tell people that their premiums are past due and that they must send money immediately or their flood insurance will be cancelled.
 While these robo-calls may have been targeted to homeowners, keep in mind that fraudsters are innovative in their technique and often cast wide nets in hopes of catching those with their guards down.
 If you're not sure about the person you're speaking with, ask for identification, their phone number, their supervisor.
 Ask for them to send this "cancellation notice" in writing.
 Ask what specific policy number they're referencing (they likely wouldn't–and shouldn't–have this info).
 And don't send payment or provide credit or debit card information over the phone or online to someone you don't know.
 Verify with your insurance carrier.
 It's unlikely they would call you and demand payment.
 You would most likely receive a cancellation notice in writing if you were behind on payment.

 It's unfortunate that there are those who look to take advantage of others after a natural disaster.
 But if you take precautions and don't rush into anything involving money, you should be able to protect yourself.
 And if you're not certain, call your local authorities.

 One last note: As many Americans are looking to help with relief efforts in any way they can, it's also important to be mindful of the charity you're contributing to.
 Fraudulent charities are also prevalent in the aftermath of a natural disaster.
 Per NPR, scam charities raised hundreds of thousands of dollars after Hurricane Sandy.
 NPR has compiled a list of tips from Federal Trade Commission to avoid donating to a scam charity.
-You can find that list here.

 Below are helpful phone numbers and links: